Tips for Developing the Internship Work Plan

 - The resources that will be available to you

-- The internship objectives should be SMART
+The internship learning objectives should be SMART

 - S – Specific